HeardLibrary/digital-scholarship/lod/sparql.md

 You can view an example of a [Python script](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/challenge4/cartoon_checker_b.py) that retrieves data from Wikidata about cartoon caracters and a similar [Python script with a graphical interface](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/challenge4/cartoon_checker_c.py).
 If you have Python 3 installed on your computer, you can run either of these scripts to see what they do.
 The only library that needs to be installed is the Requests library (if you don't already have it).

-The heart of the script is in lines 25 through 42:
+The heart of the script is this function (lines 25 through 42 of the [first script](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/challenge4/cartoon_checker_b.py):

 ```python
 def getWikidata(characterId):